Data-Driven Stochastic Modeling of Schooling Fish: From Collective Dynamics to Individual Fluctuations: Modeling framework

-Under these assumptions, the motion of a fish in the CM reference frame is described by the following set of stochastic equations, expressed in polar coordinates and in the Itô representation~\cite{gardiner_handbook_1985}:
+We model the movement of individual fish as independent in the CM reference frame, each subject to an effective central confining potential $U_\mathrm{eff}(r)$ that prevents drift away from the CM.
+The stochastic equations in polar coordinates, representing the relative motion in the CM, are chosen as

-In the previous set of equations, the terms $F_\mathrm{eff}^v$ and $F_\mathrm{eff}^\theta$ represent the forces induced by the confining potential when expressed in polar coordinates (see SM Sec.~\mbox{SM-IV}).
-In this coarse-grained description, the terms $f_\alpha$ and $g_\alpha$, for $\alpha = v, \omega$, represent drift and diffusion components resulting from additional fish interactions~\cite{romanczukBrownianMotionActive2011}.
-To estimate these coefficients, we reason that, since they do not originate from the confining potential, they can be empirically determined from data on freely moving fish—specifically, from trajectories confined to $r < R_g$, where the trapping potential is essentially flat and the corresponding force is negligible.
+The terms $F_\mathrm{eff}^v$ and $F_\mathrm{eff}^\theta$ represent the forces induced by the confining potential when expressed in polar coordinates, while the terms $f_y(y)$ and $g_y(y)$ ($y = v, \omega$) represent possible drift and diffusion components induced by interactions with the rest of fish.

-We apply a kernel-based regression method~\cite{lamouroux_kernel-based_2009} to extract the first two moments of the Kramers-Moyal series.
-This method has been successfully used to analyze the fluctuating dynamics of various species, including \textit{C. elegans}~\cite{costa_fluctuating_2024}, zebra fish~\cite{jhawar_noise-induced_2020}, and migration of social amoeba \cite{bodeker_quantitative_2010}.
-The resulting drift and diffusion coefficients, in the freely swimming regime, can be fitted to the functional forms: $f_v(v) = \frac{\gamma_1}{v} - \gamma_2 v$; $g_v(v) = \delta_1 v + \delta_2$; $f_\omega(\omega) = - \kappa \omega$ and $g_\omega(\omega) = n_1 |\omega| + n_2$.
-These drift and diffusion terms will, in a coarse-grained manner, encapsulate the complex interactions between fish that may arise from selective social behaviors, hydrodynamic effects, and higher-order interactions.
-Details of the fitting procedure are provided in SM Sec.
-SM-V. The specific parameter values for different experimental realizations are listed in SM, Supplemental Table ST3.
-The only free parameter in this model, $A$, is adjusted by minimizing the squared error of the observable most sensitive to it, the radial distribution $\rho(r)$.
-See SM Sec.
-SM-V for additional details.

-In Fig.~\ref{fig:3}, we present results from the numerical integration of the stochastic equations in Eq.~\eqref{eq:4}, performed using the Python package JitcSDE~\cite{jitcxde}.
-The simple Euler-Maruyama scheme is not suitable here due to the presence of mutiplicative noise~\cite{toralStochasticNumericalMethods2014}.
-In the same figure, we compare these simulations with empirical observations of real fish in the CM reference frame.
-As shown in Fig.~\ref{fig:3}(a), (b), and (c), the proposed model accurately reproduces the probability distributions of speed and turning rate, as well as the radial density profile in the CM frame.